aplteam/Cider/README.md

 ### `UpdateCider`

-Update Cider in case a later version is available.
+Update Cider in case a later version is available as a package on [https://tatin.dev](https://tatin.dev target=_blank).